 Your brand is a valuable asset.
 With other assets in life, such as your house or your car, you can easily do some research and figure out the going rate.

-Calculating the value of a brand, however, is more complex.
+Calculating the value of a brand — also called brand valuation — however, is more complex.

-We consider a brand’s value to be a measurable concept encompassing the total net worth of your brand.
+We consider a brand’s value to be a measurable concept encompassing the total net worth of a brand.

-One simple way to gain insight into your brand value is to send brand surveys to your customers.
-Direct customer feedback will show you how people perceive your brand.
+One simple way to gain insight into your brand value is to send surveys to your customers, as direct customer feedback will show you how people perceive your brand.

-With brand analytics technology, you can accurately measure your brand awarenessand track levels of recognition, popularity, and loyalty among specific relevant audiences.
+With brand monitoring software, you can accurately measure your brand awareness and track levels of recognition, popularity, and customer loyalty among specific relevant audience segmentations.
 This helps you make better-informed decisions related to your brand.

-If you are spending time and budget on brand marketing and campaigns it is vital to measure the impact of what you are doing.
+If you are spending your time and budget on brand marketing campaigns, it's vital to measure the impact of what you are doing.

 After all, just like an IT manager or accountant can easily point to cost reductions in technology systems or show increased profitability, modern brand managers need to be able to show how their brand has increased or decreased in value over time.

 What Makes A Brand Valuable?

 Valuable brands have a few things in common.
 A brand is considered valuable if it’s: